 But mother was a sly one.
-Swiftly she threw on a blouse and some flip flops, hurried me and my brother and sister into the station wagon and nary a word, drove like a mad woman down to the local drugstore where she strutted in, sunburned, bare-legged and resolute, three soggy kids in tow, straight toward a spinning rack of books where she promptly picked up The Winds Of War, read the very last page, then gently placed it back upon the rack and turned and strutted back out the door again.
+Swiftly she threw on a blouse and some flip flops, hurried my brother, sister and I into our nineteen-sixties station wagon and nary a word, drove like a mad woman down to the local drugstore where she strutted in, sunburned, bare-legged and resolute, three soggy kids in tow, straight toward a spinning rack of books, picked up The Winds Of War, read the very last page, gently placed it back upon the rack, turned and strutted out the door again.

 Three elderly townsmen stared, jaws agape, at this spectacle they had just witnessed.
-And as we eased away, mother boldly proclaimed, "Now that was the best book I have ever read."
+And as our car eased from the curb, mother boldly proclaimed, "Now that was the best book I have ever read."

 I was impressed with my mother that day and never forgot The Winds of War.
 And years later, during a late night game of Trivial Pursuit, before my husband's drunken college buddy could slur the words out of his mouth, I knew the answer to "Who wrote The Winds of War?"

 It was rare moments like these when I cherished my kooky, crafty mother the most.
-She didn't give me much, but she instilled in me a love of reading and a love of books and for that I will be eternally grateful.
+She didn't give me much, but she instilled in me a love of reading and books and for that I will be eternally grateful.

 So what's on your summer reading list?

 Nothing so long as The Winds Of War, I hope.